Introduction

 Common Mistakes or Misunderstandings

 One common misconception is that 0.6 repeating is just an approximation of 2/3.
 In reality, it is exactly equal to 2/3.
-Another misunderstanding is that repeating decimals are somehow less precise than fractions.
-However, repeating decimals are just as exact as fractions; they are simply written in a different form.
+Which means another misunderstanding is that repeating decimals are somehow less precise than fractions.
+Even so, repeating decimals are just as exact as fractions; they are simply written in a different form.

 Some people also confuse 0.6 repeating with 0.6 (which is 6/10 or 3/5).
-The key difference is that 0.6 is a terminating decimal, while 0.6 repeating is non-terminating and infinite.
+Now, the key difference is that 0.
+6 is a terminating decimal, while 0.6 repeating is non-terminating and infinite.
 This distinction is important when working with numbers in mathematics and science.

 FAQs